 What does vehicular homicide mean for you?
 The typical vehicular homicide sentence can be six months to a year in jail if found to be a misdemeanor.
 This will also typically include a fine of $1,000 and license suspension for a year or more.
 However, if it was found to be a felony, it can raise your vehicle homicide sentence by a lot: a maximum of six years in prison and a fine of up to $10,000.

 Of course, these will differ depending on the nature and factors of your case.
-A good personal injury lawyer should be able to negotiate more favorable sentencing for you.
+A good personal injury lawyer in Orange County, CA should be able to negotiate more favorable sentencing for you.

 Vehicular Homicide Prevention and Safety Measures